1. Exterior of National Theatre (Photograph: Laura Gallant for Time Out)

 From 2025, former Kiln boss Indhu Rubsingham will take over as artistic director: the first woman and the first person of colour to hold the post.

 The NT is a popular hangout for theatre fans, thanks to its warren-like array of spots to work and play.
-The real insider's hangout is The Understudy, a rough-and-ready riverside bar which brews its own lager and is thronged with theatre hipsters on pretty much any night of the week.
+But the real insider's hangout is The Understudy, a rough-and-ready riverside bar which brews its own lager and is thronged with theatre hipsters on pretty much any night of the week.

 Details